Ajafarnezhad/AI-Archaeologist-Lost-Language-Reconstruction/README.md

 Future Improvements:
 Although the current system provides reliable reconstructions, there are many exciting directions we would like to explore in the future.
-These include supporting OCR for damaged inscriptions, incorporating Graph Neural Networks for richer historical reasoning, and using multilingual datasets.
+One important improvement would be adding OCR support for damages inscriptions, allowing the system to directly work with images of ancient texts instead of requiring transcribed fragments.
+We would also like to explore Graph Neural Networks to make better use of the relationships represented in our archaeological knowledge graphs.
+This could help the system incorporate historical and linguistic context more deeply when making reconstruction decisions.
+Another fascinating direction could be expanding the project to multilingual datasets and a wider range of ancient languages.
+This would allow us to evaluate how well the approach generalizes across different writing systems and time periods.

 Team:
 Team members: